Recording Class Sessions

 • Panopto Video can provide automatic machine-generated English captions.

-Want printable instructions for recording in the classroom?
+Access printable instructions for recording in the classroom.

 Do’s and Don’ts: